natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_fetch.rst

     cursor.fetchmany([size=cursor.arraysize])

 Size parameter allows you to specify how many rows are returned.
-By default the size parameter is cursor.arraysize:
+By default the size parameter is ``cursor.arraysize``:

 .. code:: python